-ADR is the alternative way to settle disputes about domain names.
+An ADR procedure is an alternative way to settle disputes over domain names.
 Most people choose to settle their disputes via ADR because it is generally faster and more convenient than a regular court proceeding.

-There are three steps to starting an Alternative Dispute Resolution (ADR) procedure.
+It only takes a few steps to start an Alternative Dispute Resolution (ADR) procedure:

-Once you have registered, you can file your complaint.
-During this process you have to provide the details of the complaint and the arguments that prove your case.
-You will also get the chance to electronically attach any relevant evidence.
+Once you have chosen your ADR provider, you can file your complaint through their respective website.
+During this process, you must provide the details of your complaint and the arguments that support your case.
+You will also get the chance to attach any relevant evidence.

 If you win your case:

-- If you are eligible to register domain names under .eu or its variants in other scripts, the domain name's registration will be transferred to you after a 30-day appeal period.
+- If you win the case and you are eligible to register domain names under .eu or its variants in other scripts, the domain name will be transferred to you.
+The Registry will contact you via email in respect to the transfer procedure following the 30-day appeal period.

-- If you are not eligible to register domain names under .eu or its variants in other scripts, the registration will be deleted and the name will be made available for registration again after a 40-day quarantine period.
+- If you are not eligible to register domain names under .eu or its variants in other scripts, the domain name will be revoked after 30 days.

 If you lose your case:

-- ADR rulings are legally binding, unless you, as a losing party, choose to appeal the decision through a conventional court of law within 30 calendar days.
+- ADR rulings are legally binding, and EURid will implement the decision unless you choose to appeal the decision through a conventional court of law within 30 days.

 - If you do choose to appeal, please notify EURid of this during the 30-day appeal period.